amigash/3D/README.md

 * Frustum culling
 * Textures via [MTL files](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Material_template_library)
 * Lighting
+* Free-camera

+Move the camera with WASD, left-shift, and space.
+Look around with the mouse.

 To use with new files, change OBJECT_PATH in src/main to the path of the OBJ file.